 20. Make Clients Want to Refer You

 Whether you ask your clients for referrals or not, they should want to refer you after the wedding day.
+Make it easy for them to refer you through the experience you create.
 Create an unforgettable experience for them; from the booking process, to following up, developing a shot list, shooting the engagement photos and wedding day, and finally fulfilling post-wedding orders, they should want to rave about you to their friends.
 The better the experience, the more likely it is that they will refer you to their family and friends.

 21. Showcase WOW Images

-As a photographer, one of the first things featured on your website should be an image gallery.
-Your image galleries should feature your WOW images from your past wedding shoots.
+As a wedding photographer, one of the first things featured on your website should be an image gallery.
+Your image galleries should feature your best images (WOW photos) from your past wedding shoots.
 These are carefully selected images that you chose to reflect the feel of the wedding shoot.
 These images speak to your next client and help you book higher-end weddings.

 22. Create a Clear Pricing Page

 When potential clients see prices on a website, it can be a bit overwhelming at first.
 It is important for you to have a simple and clear pricing page that tells them exactly what you offer and at what price.
 Remember, the #1 reason clients won’t book you is because of confusion.
-Create pricing that easily translates to anyone who views your website.
+Ensure your wedding photography packages are clear, and that it easily translates to anyone who views your website.

 23. Develop a Unique Brand Message